 I am sure a visit to Volterra in Tuscany can be enjoyed for many reasons apart from its Etruscan heritage.
 A walled town sitting on top of a high mountain with delightful narrow alley ways, ancient Churches, a Roman theatre and great cafes and restaurants sounds like a tourist magnet to me.
 (When we there in May 2019, it was hosting an antique ‘Italian Car’ rally!)
 It just happens to be a hill town whose history is literally buried in the remains of the Etruscan civilization that inhabited this region for four or more centuries from around 700BC before its cities and towns were absorbed into the Roman Empire.

-The town’s Etruscan Museum (Mario Guarnacci) houses Etruscan remnants that have been collected from local back yards for more than 2000 years.
+The town’s Etruscan Museum (Mario Guarnacci) houses Etruscan remains such as the ‘Urn of the Spouses’ (2nd century BCE) on the right.
+These have been collected from local back yards for more than 2000 years.
 We know the Etruscans had a separate language, both spoken and written, but it still remains largely a mystery to modern linguists.
 With DNA testing in the new millennium, we know the Etruscans were indigenous to the area; they weren’t Greek immigrants or offshoots of northern European forest dwellers.
 So it was easy to come to the judgement that Volterra is a beautiful place to visit for many reasons, but particularly for its ancient mysterious ancestors whose memories are still evident in this mountain town.
 After all, the Etruscans knew that life was short and brutal with bad neighbours, so it paid to choose a high defensible mountain to live on before you even began to think about erecting walls…and what great walls they built!

 Like all Tuscan hill towns, Volterra wasn’t built with motor cars in mind, despite the fact that it was the centre for a car rally the day we visited.
 We had to park well down the hill from the town and make our way through the lines of spectators waiting for the ageing but well dressed Fiat Bambinos to arrive and make their way through the walls of the town and into Piazza dei Priori, the main square of the town.
 We entered the town via Porta a Selci and began walking along the inside wall of the fortress that dominates the skyline of Volterra.
 It is not an Etruscan remnant, it is a reminder of the commercial practices of the dominant city in Tuscany at that time, Florence.
 Rather than trade their way into accessing the valuable Alum deposits near Volterra, they sent in the troops, conquered the town and built an extra fortress into the walls.
 It was now a double castle, not so much to defend Volterra from the external enemies such as the envious Pisans, but to ensure the Volterrans were on their best behaviour, allowing their Florentine masters free access to the valuable mineral necessary for their textiles industry.